-- i.
+i.
 Private, for-profit businesses that have been engaged in industrial, retail or distribution activities for at least two (2) years and are able to demonstrate sufficient profitability.
-An applicant must be a sole proprietorship, an incorporated business, a partnership or any other legally organized business registered with the State of Florida. - ii.
-Non-profit economic development organizations with projects involving the renovation/construction of commercial/industrial buildings (Note: working capital is not available to non-profits.) - iii.
-Municipalities, Community Redevelopment Agencies (CRA), and Downtown Development Authorities (DDA).
+An applicant must be a sole proprietorship, an incorporated business, a partnership or any other legally organized business registered with the State of Florida.

+ii.
+Municipalities, Community Redevelopment Agencies (CRA).
 However, the local Entitlement Communities of the cities of Boca Raton, Boynton Beach, Delray Beach, Jupiter, Palm Beach Gardens, Wellington and West Palm Beach must provide 100% match for projects located within their municipal boundaries.
 Eligible sources of matching funds may be in the form of a loan, grant, property donation (land, buildings, and easements, at a value derived by Palm Beach County Property Appraiser's assessed value) or a match that is deemed appropriate by PBC.